iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 ### Publishing to MQTT
 When a new measurement is written into the database, the OPC-UA server triggers a callback that activates the MQTT publisher.
-The new measurement is then converted into **JSON format** and published to the MQTT broker.<br>
+The new measurement is first converted into **JSON format** and published to the MQTT broker.<br>
 The **topic of the MQTT message** is derived from the path of the corresponding data point in the OPC-UA tree (figure 3).